 What Are Mini Pills?

 These are pills that contain only one hormone (progestin).
-They do not contain estrogen and may be prescribed in women who are breastfeeding or in women who experience nausea with estrogen.
+They do not contain estrogen and may be prescribed in women who are breastfeeding or in women who experience nausea or other side effects of estrogen.

 How Do Mini Pills Work?

 Mini pills work by thickening the cervical mucus so the sperm cannot reach the egg.
 The hormone in the pills also changes the lining of the uterus, so that implantation of a fertilized egg is much less likely to occur.
 In some cases, mini pills prevent the release of an egg.
 A pill is taken every day.